Elvis112358/testGenericTable/README.md

 }
 ```

-### When implementing app-generic-table you provide:

-#### 1. data source (data).
-If you define type class for your provided data, that will activate strongly typed feature, which will increase type safety while using properties of data as source for table columns data.
-(Check test-table-example.component.html for implementation)
-#### 2. Configuring the Table.
-[totalElements] : number - provide number of all elmements (data.length) of the data retrieved from server (needed when cliend side sorting and paging option enabled)

-[pageSize] : number - elements per page

-[pagingType] : PagingType - SERVER_SIDE | CLIENT_SIDE : PagingType  - this generic table supports both client and server side handled paging, sorting, and for some data types filter(filtering covered on server side always)

-#### 3.Handling Events
-pageChange: Triggered when the page is changed.
-sorting: Triggered when sorting is applied.
-filtering: Triggered when filtering is applied.

 ## Example
 Implementation of @elvis11235/ngx-generic-table library.
 Showcase example on how this strongly typed generic table library can be used https://github.com/Elvis112358/testGenericTable